Who can apply

 Community broadcasting licences are valid for 5 years.

 Temporary community broadcasting licences may be available.
 These last up to 12 months.
 If we give you a temporary licence, this does not guarantee we will give you a long-term community licence.

 - how well the proposed service would meet the community’s current and future needs

 - how well the services would provide material that is significant to the local community

 - other broadcasting services in that licence area, including national services

 - whether the applicant is able to provide the proposed service

 We also consider whether this licence would lead to a situation we don’t want such as:

-- 1 person in control of more than 1 community broadcasting service in the same licence area
+- one person in control of more than one community broadcasting service in the same licence area

 - the Commonwealth, a state or territory or a political party in control of a community broadcasting licence